Below are some frequently asked questions by prospective students that our committed team of tutors have taken the time to answer:

 Can I come and meet with you?

-In the meantime, if you have any questions about any of our courses or facilities, please do not hesitate to get in touch and we will be happy to answer them.
+If you have any questions about any of our courses or facilities, please do not hesitate to get in touch and we will be happy to answer them.

 Applying for a course